mayankmohak/attendance-recorder/README.md

 ## ❓ What is this project about?

-It makes recording attendance easy and also save time in online classes(meets),company meet, seminars very eaisly, with few clicks.
+It makes recording attendance easy and also save time in online classes (meets), company meetings, seminars very easily, with few clicks.

-This project is based on file handeling concept in java.
+This project is based on file handling concept in java.
 The attendance scripts input by user is stored in respective files for every classes and subjects.

 ## :thinking: Need of this Project